radavis/radavis.github.io/_drafts/_dbt-skills-workbook.md

 - Sit and watch others, without judgment.
 Notice the details of how they dress and act.
 - Think of someone you care about.
 Imagine an enjoyable conversation with this person.
 What would they say?
 - Run an errand for your significant other.
 - How can I help in this moment?
-Ask if is OK to help by doing ___.
+Ask if is OK to help by doing something specific.

 Distract your thoughts.
 Forcing yourself to forget about a past event is impossible.
 Try to distract yourself with other memories or creative images.